Family Law Attorney Rhode Island & Massachusetts

 The answer to this question depends on the specifics of your marriage, and your spouses willingness to work together to reach an agreement about your case.
 When your spouse is willing to work together, you will be able to go through an uncontested divorce, either with mediation or working through attorneys.
 If you or your spouse are unwilling to work together, then you may need to go through a contested divorce that will require the court to make certain decisions about your marriage and divorce.

-How much child support will I need to pay in Rhode Island?
+How much child support will I need to pay in Rhode Island or Massachusetts?

 In order to determine how much child support you will need to pay, we will need to go through a range of your financials (as well as your child’s other parent) to make accurate calculations.
 Keep in mind that even if you and your spouse reach an agreement about the amount of child support that each pays, the courts may need to review them in order to finalize your divorce so you can move on with your life.